aws-samples/aws-bootstrap-kit-examples/source/per-stage-dns/README.md

 1. Delegate this dev domain to route53
     Go to your DNS provider and copy the NS records you got from

-    * your different deployed stack in each environment by going to SSO Login page > Staging or Prod Account ReadOnly access > AWS Console > Cloud Formation > DNS-Infrastructure > Outputs > NSrecords
+    * your different deployed stack in each environment by going to AWS access portal Login page > Staging or Prod Account ReadOnly access > AWS Console > Cloud Formation > DNS-Infrastructure > Outputs > NSrecords

     * or running this command against each stage (if you configured your aws profile properly, `prod` is the one use in this example): `aws cloudformation describe-stacks --stack-name DNS-Infrastructure --query "Stacks[0].Outputs[?OutputKey=='NSrecords'].OutputValue" --output text --profile prod`